If you were hurt in a motorcycle accident in Dayton, Ohio, you could pursue financial compensation from the at-fault party that caused your collision.

 - Operating a vehicle over the speed limit

-Drivers of motor vehicles sometimes clip a motorcyclist while attempting to pass them or while attempting to “split” a lane with a motorcycle.
+Drivers of motor vehicles sometimes clip a motorcyclist while attempting to pass them or “split” a lane with a motorcycle.
 They could also strike a motorcycle if they make a left turn without warning or come to a sudden stop.

 Call Our Attorneys About Your Dayton Motorcycle Accident Today

-If you were struck while riding your motorcycle in the Dayton, Ohio, area, our legal team at the Fitch Law Firm LLC can start reviewing your accident now to see how we can help you pursue compensation.
-Call us today to discuss your accident and learn more about the legal process during a free consultation.
+Suppose you were struck while riding your motorcycle in the Dayton, Ohio, area.
+In that case, the Fitch Law Firm’s legal team will start reviewing your accident as soon as you call us to see how we can help you pursue compensation.